Financial-Times/o-typography/MIGRATION.md

 + @include oTypographyDisplay($style: 'italic', $include-font-family: false);
 ```

-Note: If your project uses `oTypographyItalic` once to style multiple elements with different font families, you may use the css property `font-style: italic` directly instead.
-We don't recommend this approach because you will not be warned if the italic font required does not exist.
+Note: If it aids your projects migration you may swap oTypographyItalic for the css property `font-style: italic;` directly instead.
+We don't recommend this approach because you will not be warned if the required italic font does not exist.

 ##### oTypographySize